solarecho3/shakespeare/README.md

 - 7 Feb 23. adam. completing the model, optimizing for scale, hardware constraints.

 	We've reached our hardware limit on personal machines without some very clever optimization.
-At writing this is our hyper parameters:
+At writing there are our hyper parameters:

 	    - device = 'cuda' if torch.cuda.is_available() else 'cpu'
 	    - max_iterations = 20_000